Indian MRCA competition: Lockheed Martin F-16IN Super Viper

 India initially sent the RFI for a F-16C/D Block 52+ configuration aircraft.
 On 17 January 2008, Lockheed Martin offered a customized version of the F-16, the F-16IN Super Viper for the Indian MMRCA contract.
 The F-16IN, which is similar to the F-16 Block 60, will be a 4.5 generation aircraft.
-Lockheed Martin has stated that it will be the most advanced F-16 variant developed.
 It will be more advanced than the F-16 Block 52s that the Pakistan Air Force has acquired.

 Lockheed Martin described the F-16IN as "the most advanced and capable F-16 ever."
-Based closely on the F-16E/F Block 60 as supplied to the UAE, the features on the F-16IN include:
+Based closely on the F-16E/F Block 60 as supplied to the United Arab Emirates, the features on the F-16IN include: